 © 2020 CIRANO.
 All rights reserved.

-Prior to that, Dr. Caron served more than 30 years within the Canadian federal public service in various capacities including Chief information officer, director general responsible for access, privacy and information management, assistant deputy minister responsible for the records of the federal public sector.
-Prior to his retirement in 2013 as deputy head of Library and archives Canada, he led three important initiatives.
-The first one, the "Digital office" project, received a prize from the Information Management community in 2013.
-The second initiative was a mandate to rethink the approach to record-keeping and archival processes within the federal government and led to the Directive on Recordkeeping.
-Finally, Dr. Caron led an initiative to reorganise the federal library system in an attempt to optimize it with a greater use of digital technologies.
+Prior to that, Mr. Caron worked for over 30 years in the Canadian federal public service, where he held a variety of positions, including Director of Information, Director General responsible for Access, Privacy and Information Management, and Assistant Deputy Minister responsible for federal public sector records.
+Prior to his retirement in 2013 as Deputy Director of Library and Archives Canada, he led three major initiatives.
+The first, the "Digital Office" project, received an award from the information management community in 2013.
+The second initiative was a mandate to rethink the approach to recordkeeping and archival processes within the federal government and led to the Recordkeeping Directive.
+Finally, Mr. Caron led an initiative to reorganize the federal library system to optimize it through the increased use of digital technologies.

-His areas of research and expertise include information resources management, e-government, transparency and open government and digital humanities.
-He is currently one of the co-chairs of the Panel on Transparency and Open Government at the International Research Society of Public Management.
-As a member of the Centre de recherche interuniversitaire sur les humanités numériques, he is also researching on the impacts of the digital culture on society.
-He has published articles in the field of public administration with the most recent focussing on information resources issues in academic journals such as Archival Sciences, American Archivist and Archivaria.
+His areas of research and expertise include information resource management, e-government, transparency and openness in government, and digital social sciences and humanities.
+He is currently one of the co-chairs of the International Research Society of Public Management's Panel on Transparency and Open Government.
+As a member of the Inter-University Research Centre for the Digital Humanities, he also conducts research on the impacts of digital literacy on society.
+He has published articles in the field of public administration, most recently on information resource issues in academic journals such as Archival Sciences, American Archivist and Archivaria.
 In 2011, he published Web HT.0.
-Pour une société informée: la pertinence numérique et ses défis pour les sociétés démocratiques au 21ième siècle at Hermann in Paris.
-In 2014, he published L'Homme imbibé.
-De l’oral au numérique: un enjeu pour l’avenir des cultures?
-These two books address the multiple challenges faced by memory institutions in the digital environment.
+For an Informed Society: Digital Relevance and its Challenges for Democratic Societies in the 21st Century at Hermann in Paris.
+In 2014, he publishes L'Homme imbibé.
+From oral to digital: a challenge for the future of cultures?
+These two books address the multiple challenges facing memory institutions in the digital environment.

 Mr. Caron holds bachelor's and master's degrees in economics from Université Lav